mikewacker/age-verification/README.md

 **[Technical] Solution: TLS 1.3**

-When CheckMyAge securely transmits a certificate to Pop, it would ideally use TLS 1.3.
+When CheckMyAge securely transmits an age certificate to Pop, it would ideally use TLS 1.3.
-TLS 1.3 provides forward secrecy; even if a hacker stole Pop's private key, it could not decrypt past communication between CheckMyAge and Pop.
+TLS 1.3 provides forward secrecy; even if a hacker stole Pop's private key, it could not decrypt past communications between CheckMyAge and Pop.

 **[Technical] Solution: CSRF**